 the unclaimed money.
 Unfortunately, identify fraud is common so ASIC's job

 is to ensure the money gets to the rightful owner.

 Record your Original Transaction Number

-Note down the Original Transaction Number (OTN) you found when
+Note down the Original Transaction Number (OTN) as you will need

-Fill out the How to claim your money form
+Download the How to claim your money form and gather the

-Send the claim form and documents to us
+Send the claim form and documents to ASIC

 - Statutory Declaration (excluding pages 1, 6 & 7)